Magic-Fang/Rental-Express-WebSystem/README.md

 Notice: Execute the programs on large searching range or large number of searches in a short period of time CAN AND WILL RESULT IP BANNED from some websites!

-There are 11 python files:

-connectsql.py:				For querying the sqlite storing crime data;

-flaskhelper_revised.py:		Helper functions for main flask app;

-google_Distance.py: 		For getting distance between locations using Google Map API; [fill in your API key at '# fill in your API key' before running]

-google_Score.py:			For getting place's rating on Google Map using Google Places API; [fill in your API key at '# fill in your API key' before running]

-google_Stores.py:			For getting nearby store information using Google Places API; [fill in your API key at '# fill in your API key' before running]

-price_as_feature.py:		For handling special price information format for apartments on Zillow;

-project_v2.py:				Main flask app;

-scrape_zips.py:				For scraping zip codes within distance from a website;

-yelp_scrape_real_time.py 	For scraping real time yelp data;

-zillow_scrape_real_time.py 	For scraping real time zillow data;

-crime_data_cleaning.py 		For cleaning the crime dataset;

-There is also a folder 'crime_data' containing sqlite dataset storing crime data, original dataset and python file for cleaning the dataset.

-There is also a file 'test.json' containing a example/testing json file returned by backend.

 Main scraping python files have their own testing code for testing/debugging (IP banned issue or other cases).
 To get specific run instruction, execute:

 	$ python yelp_scrape_real_time.py -help